-- The ESPN App is available on the following devices: Android smartphones, Android TV, Apple TV, Chromecast, Fire TV, Fire TV Stick, Fire TV Smart TVs, Fire Tablets, iPhone, and iPad.
+- The ESPN app is available on the following devices: Android smartphones, Android TV, Apple TV, Chromecast, Fire TV, Fire TV Stick, Fire TV Cube, Fire TV Smart TVs, Fire Tablets, iPhone, and iPad.

 That’s the quick and easy rundown of ESPN+ and its features.
-The service is sure to evolve as time goes on, and we’ll be sure to keep you updated with all the important moves and changes.
-In the meantime, you can find out more about ESPN+ here. iOS users can download the ESPN app here, while Android users will find it here.
+The service is sure to evolve as time goes on, and we’ll keep you updated with all the important moves and changes.
+You can find out more about ESPN+ on the ESPN Media Zone website.
+Users of iOS devices can download the ESPN app via iTunes, while Android users will find it on the Play Store.

 - ‘League of Legends’ tournaments coming to ESPN+ starting in July